Wyost

 Wyost (denosumab-bbdz) is an injection that is administered subcutaneously (under the skin) by a healthcare provider for the:

-Wyost works by binding to RANKL, which is a protein on the membrane of osteoclasts that is essential for their formation, function, and survival.
-This inhibits osteoclast formation, which decreases bone resorption and increases bone mass and strength in both cortical (hard bone) and trabecular (spongy bone) bone.
+Wyost works by binding to RANKL, a protein on the membrane of osteoclasts essential for their formation, function, and survival.
+This inhibits osteoclast formation, decreasing bone resorption and increasing bone mass and strength in both cortical (hard bone) and trabecular (spongy bone).
 Wyost is a monoclonal antibody that targets and inhibits RANK ligand (RANKL) and belongs to the class of medicines known as RANK ligand (RANKL) inhibitors.

-Wyost is an interchangeable biosimilar to Xgeva (denosumab) and was FDA-approved on 5 March 2024.
-An interchangeable biosimilar is a biological product that can be substituted in the pharmacy for the reference biologic because there are no clinically meaningful differences in terms of safety, purity, and potency.
+Wyost is an interchangeable biosimilar to Xgeva (denosumab) that was FDA-approved on 5 March 2024.
+An interchangeable biosimilar is a biological product that can be substituted in the pharmacy for the reference biologic because there are no clinically meaningful differences in safety, purity, and potency.

 Warnings